GitUser8888/Predicting-Popularity-in-Korean-Drama-Industry-Based-on-Face-Image/README.md

 ## Motivation of this Project

 The South Korean entertainment industry is fiercely competitive and burgeoning with potential talents.
-Current manual scouting methods may not fully capture the breadth of this potential
+Current manual scouting methods may not fully capture the breadth of this potential.
 Scouting is also subject to the bias of the individual talent scouts themselves.

 Other factors aside from looks determine how popular or successful the actor is, however, looks make the first impression, more so in the entertainment industry where visuals are the content.
 For other things like acting skills, dancing skills, vocals, these can be trained.
 On the other hand, for looks, we are either born with it or enhanced to a certain extent through invasive procedures.